OEM Software License Negotiation Consulting

 • Negotiation execution through to close

-• For growing companies, savings may mean better per-user pricing and unit economics — not just a lower total bill
+• For growing companies, savings may mean better per-user pricing and unit economics

 • Performance fee tied to your outcome